zfcampus/zf-apigility-doctrine/README.md

 `ZF\Apigility\Doctrine\Server` has a dependency with `Phpro\DoctrineHydrationModule` to handle entity hydration.
 See [documentation and instructions](https://github.com/phpro/zf-doctrine-hydration-module) on how to set up this module.

+For Apache installations it is recommended the [AllowEncodedSlashes-directive is set to On](http://httpd.apache.org/docs/2.4/mod/core.html#allowencodedslashes) so the configuration can be read.

 API Resources
 -------------